biscuitboost/yourbanger-fe/src/data/post/valentines-gifts-for-him.md

 ---
 publishDate: 2025-01-10T00:00:00Z
-title: "Valentine's Day Gifts for Him That Aren't Another Tie"
+title: "AI Valentine's Songs & Gift Ideas for Him That Aren't Another Tie"
 excerpt: "Finding Valentine's gifts for him that feel romantic without being cheesy is an art.
 These ideas range from thoughtful to thrilling—no generic gift sets in sight."
 image: ~/assets/images/blog/valentines-gifts-him-hero.jpg
 imageAlt: "Valentine's Day gifts for him including quality watch, cologne, and elegantly wrapped presents in romantic colors"